Toilet Won't Flush When it Rains

-Toilets can become overwhelmed from overuse and abuse over time.
-This can end with your toilet not flushing properly or a clog forming, resulting in the need for a drain opener.
+Over time, toilets can become swamped from overuse and abuse.
+This can cause your toilet to not flush properly or a clog to form, resulting in the need for a drain opener.
 But what if your drain opener isn't working?
-Don't blame the drain opener just yet; the reason for your assumed "clog" could just be weather.
+Don't blame the drain opener just yet.
+The reason for your assumed "clog" could be the weather.

 If it rained heavily, there are several things that can wreak havoc on septic systems.
-The moisture could leak through and overflow through the cracks into your septic tank or cesspool, or the worse alternative, the excessive pressure could actually crack or damage your septic tank cap or pipes.
+The moisture could leak through and overflow the cracks into your septic tank or cesspool.
+A worse alternative: excessive pressure could actually crack or damage your septic tank cap or pipes.

 How to Fix it

-There are a few ways you can go about fixing this issue, and unfortunately, they don't involve using a drain cleaner on your own.
+There are a few ways you can go about fixing this issue:

 1. You can wait a day or two after the rain stops to see if the flushing improves.
 When the ground is saturated, a septic tank may not work properly, so waiting until the ground has dried is a good idea in order to assess whether you need professional help or not.